dkappe/a0lite/README.md

 # a0lite

 The most basic NN MCTS engine in 95 lines of python.
 It's single threaded and doesn't make use of "smart" pruning or tree reuse.
+It's meant for tinkering.
+As such, more complex developments will be in branches rather in the master.
+Also check out the forks and see what other's are doing.

 You will need to install [badgyal](https://github.com/dkappe/badgyal) for the neural nets.